 Antelope Canyon is actually broken up into three different canyons: Upper Antelope Canyon, Lower Antelope Canyon, and Antelope X Canyon.
 Each canyon is shared by a different Navajo family that is allowed to run tours out of it.
 Upper Antelope is split by five Navajo families, Lower Antelope is split by 2 families, and Antelope X is run by one family.

-Antelope Canyon is located just outside of Page, Arizona which borders Utah.
+Antelope Canyon one of the best things to do in Page, Arizona.
 It is easily accessed from Kanab and Moab, Utah, and isn’t far from the Grand Canyon.
 Antelope Canyon is EXTREMELY popular so it is vital that you book your tours well in advance.

 The tours of Antelope Canyon start at about $80 a person which includes your entrance fee to Navajo Land.
 If you book a photography tour, it will be around double that price.
 Keep in mind that guides also accept and appreciate tips as well.